paulconnor/ssp-analytics/README.md

 - kubectl get pods,svc,servicemonitor,endpoints -n analytics $ANALYTICS-NAMESPACE
 - Import dashboards into Grafana (13850 to 13854 inclusive)
   - Dashboards have a "Data Source" switch on the top left to select simulated data or live SSP usage data
+  - SSP Data is scraped every 20 seconds by default so there will be a delay in it appearing in the dashboard.

 Notes:
 - It can take several minutes for the Prometheus ServiceMonitor to be in place and active